emreond/Juno/README.md

 ## How Does It Work:

-Just initialize the Juno just before `didFinishLaunchWithOptions` function return in AppDelegate and see the magic!
-(Of course write `print` in somewhere in your app :))
+Initialize the Juno just before `didFinishLaunchWithOptions` function return in AppDelegate and see print your logs with `Juno.print()` and see the magic!

 **How To Use It**